David-Lyons/15466-Game4/README.md

 https://harfbuzz.github.io/
 https://freetype.org/freetype2/docs/reference/index.html

-Learned how to go from FreeType to OpenGL from this tutorial: https://learnopengl.com/In-Practice/Text-Rendering
+Learned how to go from FreeType to OpenGL (and used some code) from this tutorial: https://learnopengl.com/In-Practice/Text-Rendering

 Font PT Serif from ParaType licensed under the Open Font License.